-- Be able to kick a large ball. - Be able to run skilfully and negotiate space successfully, adjusting speed or direction to avoid obstacles. - To be able to catch a large ball. - To negotiate space successfully in racing and chasing games with others. - To show increasing control of an object when pushing, patting, throwing, catching or kicking. - To squat with steadiness to rest or play with an object on the ground. - To be able to rise to feet without using hands. - To be able to climb confidently and begin to pull themselves up on equipment. - To mount stairs, steps or climbing equipment using alternate feet.
+- Be able to kick a large ball. - Be able to run skilfully and negotiate space successfully, adjusting speed or direction to avoid obstacles. - To be able to catch a large ball. - To negotiate space successfully in racing and chasing games with others. - To show increasing control of an object when pushing, patting, throwing, catching or kicking.

-- To be able to stand on one foot. - To be able to jump off an object and land appropriately. - To travel with confidence and skill around, under and over balancing and climbing equipment. - To move freely with pleasure and confidence in a range of ways.
+- To be able to rise to feet without using hands. - To be able to climb confidently and begin to pull themselves up on equipment. - To mount stairs, steps or climbing equipment using alternate feet. - To be able to stand on one foot. - To be able to jump off an object and land appropriately. - To travel with confidence and skill around, under and over balancing and climbing equipment. - To move freely with pleasure and confidence in a range of ways.
 E.g. slithering, shuffling, rolling, crawling, walking, running, jumping, sliding, hopping. - To be able to experiment with different ways of moving. - To be able to run safely on whole foot. - To begin to participate in outside games within a team and individually. - To develop fine and gross motor skills through woodland craft.